andyvuong/dev-environment/README.md

 ## Contributing
 * Add your environment under environments/\<name\>.
 * Include an install.sh script
 * Include a README.md that provides description of your environment, a list of dependencies are your script installs, and the box your script uses.
+Specify whether or not your vagrantfile is set to automatically provision the vm.
 Feel free to add any additional notes.
 * See the current environments for a template.
 * Submit a pull request!